 How is the EMV chip card used to make a purchase?

-Instead of swiping your credit card through a card reader, the new system will require you to insert your card into the reader, chip end first, and leave it there until your transaction is complete.
-For now, all credit cards still have a magnetic strip on the back that can be used if the chip technology fails, but those strips will likely be phased out in the future.
+Instead of swiping your credit card through a card reader, the chip system requires you to insert your card into the reader, chip end first, and leave it there until your transaction is complete.
+For now, credit cards still have a magnetic strip on the back that can be used if the chip technology fails, but those strips will likely be phased out in the future.

 Why do chip cards take longer to process?